 The ‘AND’ in the middle of this sentence is crucial.
 To summarize, the JW believer puts faith in Jesus’ ransom sacrifice along with being part in ‘God’s organization’ (doing their part; following God’s commandments according to JW belief – whatever these may be – in order to attain salvation).
 But the Bible teaches that faith in Jesus’ ransom sacrifice is all that is required.
 Christ fulfilled the demands of the first covenant (the Commandments of the Law that were given by God to Moses and the Israelites).
 Jesus said: “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them” (Matthew 5:17).
 With the requirements of the Law fulfilled and ratified by Jesus’ death and resurrection, we who claim to put faith in what He has achieved should be careful not to leave God’s cover of grace through Christ by returning to the Law for salvation: So Christ has truly set us free.
 Now make sure that you stay free, and don’t get tied up again in slavery to the law (Galatians 5:1); I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!”
 (Galatians 2:21).
 The Bible teaches that we are not saved by works, nor are we kept saved by works, but instead are made for good works: For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things He planned for us long ago (Ephesians 2:10).

-And since it is not up to us to ‘keep’ our salvation, we can rest under God’s grace, honouring Him by doing the good works He would have us do to bless others, spiritually at peace, knowing that God will keep us and our salvation in Him eternally: “By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
+And since it is not up to us to ‘keep’ our salvation, we can rest under God’s grace, honouring Him by doing the good works He would have us do to bless others, all the while spiritually at peace because God keeps us and our salvation in Him eternally: “By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; but He, having offered one sacrifice for sins for all time, sat down at the right hand of God, waiting from that time onward until His enemies be made a footstool for His feet.
 For by one offering He has perfected for all time those who are sanctified” (Hebrews 10:10-14).

 I give them eternal life, and they shall never perish; no one will snatch them out of My hand.